 - You cannot clear for this purpose on Heritage Agreement or Management Agreement land.

-- You cannot clear without development approval under the Development Act 1993.
+- You cannot clear without development approval under the Planning, Development and Infrastructure Act 2016.

 What do I have to do?